amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 NEW_BUILD=$(openssl enc -base64 <<< $(cat src/build/awesome.min.js) | awk 'BEGIN{ORS="\\n";} {print}')
 {% endhighlight %}

-Note that I used awk here to remove newlines (otherwise the built JSON, for the github API is not well formatted).
+Note that I used awk here to remove newlines (otherwise the built JSON is not well formatted).

 ### 4. Make the cURL PUT request

 This is a 2-step process:
- + first, dump the json body in a file (becuase of the base64 content, which might be too large, cURL might complain if you specify it ar an argument directly)
+ + first, dump the json body in a file (becuase of the base64 content, which might be too large, cURL might complain if you specify it as an argument directly)
  + make the request

 {% highlight bash %}